Ultrahigh Poisson's ratio glasses: Model and methods

-where $\varepsilon$ represents a microscopic energy scale, $\lambda_{ij}\!=\!\lambda, 1.18\lambda,$ or $1.4\lambda$ for `small'-`small', `small-large' or `large-large' interactions, respectively, and $\lambda$ forms the microscopic units of length.
-The function $\tilde{\varphi}_{\mbox{ smooth}}(r_{ij},Q)$ (see~\cite{footnote1}) ensures that the potential and two derivatives vanish continuously at the dimensionless cutoff distance $r_{ij}/\lambda_{ij}\!=\!2$. $\varphi(r)$ is presented in the inset of Fig.~\ref{fig:pr_vs_Q_and_varphi} for $Q\!=\!10,20,40,80,160$ and 240.
-In order to mimic laboratory glasses at ambient pressures, we chose the dimensionless densities $\lambda^3 N/V\!=\!0.777, 0.737, 0.708, 0.694, 0.6802, 0.677$ for the values of $Q$ specified above, respectively, where $N$ denotes the number of particles and $V$ the simulation-box volume.
-The resulting mean pressure to bulk-modulus ratio $p/K$ of our glasses is on the order of $10^{-3}$ or smaller for all of our glass ensembles.
-Glasses were prepared by placing particles randomly on an FCC lattice, following by running $NVE$-dynamics for 10$\tau$ where $\tau\!=\!\lambda\sqrt{m/\varepsilon}$ forms the microscopic units of time.
-We followed each independent $NVE$-run by an instantaneous quench to zero temperature by means of a standard nonlinear conjugate gradient method, to form a glass.
-We created about 1000 independent glassy samples of $N\!=\!10976$ for each value of the parameter $Q$ as detailed above.
+The pairwise potential $\varphi(r)$ is presented in Fig.~\ref{fig:potential} for $x_{\rm c}\!=\!2$ and various values of $Q$ as detailed by the figure legend.

+In order to mimic laboratory glasses at ambient pressures, we chose the dimensionless densities $\lambda^3 N/V\!=\!0.777, 0.737, 0.708, 0.694, 0.6802, 0.677$ and 0.675 for $Q\!=\!10,20,40,80,160,240$ and 320, respectively, where $N$ denotes the number of particles and $V$ the simulation-box volume.
+The resulting mean pressure to bulk-modulus ratio $p/K$ of our glasses is on the order of $10^{-3}$ or smaller for all of our glass ensembles, as shown in Fig.~\ref{fig:elasticity}b.